More than 10% of Americans are Missing All of Their Teeth - You’re Not Alone, We Can Help!

 Natural-Looking Dentures by Friendly Dentistry in Greensboro, NC

-If you are missing most or all of your teeth, dentures can help.
-You probably have some common concerns:
+If you are missing most or all of your teeth, restorative dentistry and dentures can help.
+When looking for a dental professional for dentures, you probably have some common concerns:

 - Will you ever adjust to wearing them?

-Friendly Dentistry of Greensboro will provide you with dentures that look natural, are comfortable, and improve your quality of life.
+Friendly Dentistry of Greensboro will provide you with removable partial dentures or a full set of dentures that look natural, no discomfort, and improve your quality of life.
 Contact our dentist office in Greensboro for a consultation or schedule an appointment below now!

 Complete Dentures vs. Partial Dentures

-Do you need dentures?
+Do you need dentures to replace your real teeth?
 Removable complete dentures are used when all of your teeth are missing.
-They can be used to replace upper or lower teeth—or both.
-The oral appliance is made of dental resin, and at times, metal is used in the base.
+They can be used to replace upper (called upper denture) or lower teeth (known as lower denture)—or both.
+The oral appliance is made of dental resin, and at times, metal framework is used in the base.
+Tooth loss can be intimidating, but with proper oral hygiene and a set of new teeth, Friendly Dentistry can help restore your smile!

-If you’re looking for a more affordable denture options, consider partial dentures.
-A partial denture is used to replace one or more missing teeth with a base that is gum colored and may include metal for extra support.
-Acrylic teeth that match the color of your natural teeth are embedded in the base.
-It is kept in place with clasps that are secured onto your natural teeth.
-A partial denture should be removed and cleaned daily.
-If you take good care of it, it can last about five years.
+If you’re looking for more affordable denture care, consider partial dentures.
+A partial denture is used to replace one or more missing teeth with a base that is gum-colored and may include a metal frame for extra support.
+Acrylic teeth, similar to a veneer, that match the color of natural, healthy teeth are embedded in the base.
+It is kept in place with clasps that are secured onto your natural, adjacent teeth.
+A partial denture should be removed and cleaned daily with a denture cleanser.
+If denture wearers take good care of it, it can last about five years.

 How do Dentures Work?
 The Process for Getting Dentures is Easier than You Think:

-Each case varies, but the basic steps are listed below.
+Each case varies, but here are the 7 basic steps to give you an idea of the process:

 - We’ll listen closely to your preferences to help you make decisions about the look of your new smile.
 When carefully chosen, the shape, size, and color of the denture teeth and gums can complement your skin tone and facial features and produce natural-looking results.

-- Impressions of your upper and lower jaws will be taken to ensure proper fit.
+- Impressions of your upper jaw and lower jaw will be taken to ensure the dentures will fit properly.
 The impressions will be sent to a dental laboratory to make your oral appliance.

-- Any remaining teeth you have will be removed.
-Time is allowed for your gums and jawbone to heal.
+- Any remaining teeth you have will be removed for full dentures.
+Time is allowed for your gums and jawbone to heal and for soreness to subside.
 Meanwhile, you will wear a temporary denture.
 After the healing period, additional impressions of your mouth may be taken to ensure the best fit for your new dentures.

 - A wax model of your dentures will be made to ensure the teeth and gums look exactly as you want.
 If you have any reservations about the wax model, let us know.
 Adjustments to your dentures will be made until you have the smile you want.